Building approval is required before commencing most types of building work including:

 Building approval can be obtained from either Council or a private building certifier licenced with the Queensland Building and Construction Commission.
 Building certifiers are responsible for ensuring proposed building work complies with the relevant provisions of the Building Act 1975, the Sustainable Planning Act 2009 and associated regulations.

 Building applications require the submission of the following information:

 - IDAS Form 1: Application Details,

-- IDAS Form 2: Building Work Requiring Assessment, and
+- IDAS Form 2: Building Work Requiring Assessment,

 - Additional supporting information.
 Checklists advising of the information required for different building types can be accessed by clicking here.

 The following documents may also be required if the value of the building work exceeds a specified amount:

 - Evidence that the premium for home warranty insurance has been paid to the Queensland Building and Construction Commission for the building work (domestic residential construction work only),